 |Assessment Type||Assessment length / details||Proportion|

-|Semester Assessment||Essay 2 - 2,500 WORD ESSAY||25%|
+|Semester Assessment||Essay 1 - 1 x 2,500 word essay||25%|

-|Semester Assessment||Essay 1 - 2,500 WORD ESSAY||25%|
+|Semester Assessment||Essay 2 - 1 x 2,500 word essay||25%|

-|Semester Exam||3 Hours Examination||50%|
+|Semester Exam||3 Hours (1 x 3 hour exam)||50%|

-On completion of this module, students should be able to:
+On successful completion of this module students should be able to:

-a) Demonstrate familiarity with a substantial body of historical knowledge in the field of society, religion and authority in Wales in the sixteenth century.
+1. Demonstrate familiarity with a substantial body of historical knowledge in the field of society, religion and authority in Wales in the sixteenth century.

-f) Develop the ability to evaluate strengths and weaknesses of particular historical arguments and where necessary challenge them.
+4. Develop the ability to evaluate strengths and weaknesses of particular historical arguments and where necessary challenge them.

 The aim of this module is to investigate the effects on Wales of some of the significant developments of this period.
 Certain topics will be studied in some depth, including the controversial question of the 'union' between Wales and England and the nature and significance of the relationship between the Tudor monarchs and their Welsh subjects.
 The nature of the influence of the Renaissance in Wales will also be examined, particularly the consequences for the Welsh language.
 The reaction to the Protestant Reformation and the extent to which this new and alien faith succeeded in displacing superstition and magic amongst the majority of the population will also be assessed.